valory-xyz/open-autonomy/docs/abci.md

 A detailed description of the consensus algorithm implemented by Tendermint is out of the scope of this document.
-Please refer to the relevant pages of the
+We refer the reader to the
 [Tendermint official website](https://docs.tendermint.com/master/introduction/what-is-tendermint.html)
 for more details.